 A Vision for 21st Century Teaching & Learning | Laredo ISD

-- Understand & explore the why behind using technology in our classrooms
+- Understand & explore the why behind using technology at our campuses

-- Experience hands on lessons where technology plays a role in enhancing or transforming teaching & learning
+- Experience hands on activities where technology plays a role in enhancing or transforming teaching & learning

 - Discuss, question, brainstorm, challenge, and think about the teacher and student outcomes we hope to achieve (begin with the end in mind)

-- Begin planning process for increased tech-integration: LEAD Curriculum Doc
+- Discuss planning process for increased tech-integration: LEAD Curriculum Doc

 Start with the why